Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 "The average of the highest-grossing films from 20 years ago is 118.4 minutes compared to this year's 141.6 minutes."

-13. More interesting findings early civilization in the Americas.
+13. More interesting findings of early civilization in the Americas.
 Research Confirms Massive Louisiana Mound Was Built By Archaic Native Americans In Less Than 90 Days.

-14. Melissa and I love history and we have always loved old cemeteries.
+14. Melissa and I love history and have always loved old cemeteries.
 This story makes me sad.
 Black history dies in neglected Southern cemeteries

-Posted at 10:12 AM in Business, Christian Life, Culture, Environment, Evolution, History, Politics, Public Policy, Religion, Saturday Links, Science, Sports and Entertainment | Permalink | Comments (0) | TrackBack (0)
+Posted at 10:12 AM in Business, Christian Life, Culture, Demography, Environment, Evolution, History, Immigration, Links - Saturday, Politics, Public Policy, Race, Religion, Science, Sociology, Sports and Entertainment, Trends: Economic, Trends: Social | Permalink | Comments (0)

 Here are the links.
 BTW, if you haven't already, you can "like" the Kruse Kronicle Facebook page and see daily links in your Facebook feed.